Ben Affleck’s Kids Joke Around With His New Girlfriend, Ana de Armas, In Los Angeles

-Ben Affleck’s kids played a prank on their dad by placing a cardboard cutout of his new girlfriend, actress Ana de Armas, 32 outside the actor’s Los Angeles home.
+Ben Affleck’s kids played a prank on their dad by placing a cardboard cutout of his new girlfriend, 32-year-old actress Ana de Armas, outside the actor’s Los Angeles home.
 In photos obtained by Daily Mail, the Affleck kids were joking around with de Armas as they spent time together on Friday.

-The outlet reported that Affleck’s three children, daughters Violet, 14, and Seraphina, 11; and son Samuel, 8, spent the day with de Armas.
+The outlet reported that Affleck’s three children — daughters Violet, 14, and Seraphina, 11, and son Samuel, 8 — spent the day with de Armas.
 Affleck shares his children with actress Jennifer Garner.
 The Knives Out actress and the kids seemed to be getting along well as they smiled and ran around the front lawn of Affleck’s home.
 The group even placed a cardboard cutout of de Armas on the grass.
 Affleck was not around at the time.

 Affleck and de Armas met in 2019 on the set of the upcoming movie Deep Water in which they starred as a married couple that fell out of love.
 The pair were first romantically linked in March when they vacationed together in Costa Rica and de Armas’ native country of Cuba.